 The inside lining and the outside cover of the bag are all one piece of fabric.

-Turn, tuck in seam allowance, stitch opening closed.
-Press.
+- Tuck in seam allowance and stitch the opening closed.

 Finish The Bag